Getting a Business Loan with Bad Credit? Here's What to Do

 3. Ask Family and Friends for Help

-If you haven’t been approved for a loan due to a low credit score, why not ask family or friends for help?
+If you haven’t been approved for a loan due to a low business or personal credit score, why not ask family or friends for help?
 In fact, personal networks are one of the most common sources of financing for new businesses.

 Even though this might seem like a simple, safe option, we still suggest putting everything in writing.
 Having a signed and notarized contract will protect both parties.

 In addition, it’s important to note that financial relationships can cause tension with family and friends.
-Although having business financing is important, you should ensure that your relationships can withstand this added dynamic before asking for a loan.
+Although having business financing is important, you should ensure that your relationships can withstand this added dynamic before asking for a loan amount.

 4. Create a Crowdfunding Campaign